Gardaí arrest man suspected of launching fireworks at officers

 The suspect, who is alleged to have fired a rocket cannon firework at gardaí during an anti-lockdown protest on Grafton St on Saturday, was being questioned under Section 30 of the Offences Against the State Act.

-Suspects can be questioned on suspicion of explosives-related offences under the Act and it indicates how seriously gardaí are taking the investigation into the incident.
+Suspects can be questioned on suspicion of explosives-related offences under the Act and it suggests gardaí are taking a very serious approach to the investigation into the incident.

 Searches were carried out at properties in south Dublin on Monday and fireworks were found.
 Gardaí suspect those fireworks, which are illegal in the Republic, are linked to the man being questioned.